PTSD Thoughts, Intrusive Memories, and the Shadows of Childhood Trauma

 Once, a close friend joked I was renting on Daddy’s dime.
 We were sitting in my living room in my apartment, laptops open and overheating on our legs, and my coffee table piled with textbooks.
 When Leah mentioned my father, my blood ran cold.
 I wasn’t in my overused armchair anymore, but buried in blurred emotions, heart hammering, and blood suddenly cold.
 I shot her icy stares and bitter words until she left, lashing out with the same rope I felt around my throat, ready to cut off my breathing.

-I texted Leah later to apologize, but I didn’t know if I would have been able to forgive myself, had I been her.
+I texted Leah later to apologize, but I didn’t know if I would have been able to forgive myself if I had been her.
 No one can see how PTSD makes you sick from the inside.
 It poisons the inside of your thoughts and obscures your connection to reality.
 I’m lucky she’s more forgiving than I am.

 When my father told me he wanted to see me graduate, my brain short-circuited.
 When I think of him, I’m nine again, or eight, or seven.
 I’m not powerful.
 I’m not grown-up with resources and armed with knowledge I didn’t have before he left.
 I texted Leah, but this was out of both of our hands.
 She could only give me her support, and I clung to it like a life raft.